starkintern/starkintern/README.md

 - 👋 Hi, I’m @starkintern
-- 👀 I’m interested in software development
+- 👀 I’m interested in Software Development and Dev/Ops
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python, Java, and Swift
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: send me an email! jsov886@gmail.com

 <!---
 starkintern/starkintern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.